-- There are a variety of ad options and several you can customize to fit the look and feel of your site.
+- There is a variety of ad options and several that you can customize to fit the look and feel of your site.

-- Google pays monthly (if you meet the $100 threshold) by direct deposit.
+- Google pays monthly by direct deposit if you meet the $100 threshold.

 - You can run ads on several websites from one AdSense account.

 - There are options to run ads on mobile devices and RSS feeds.